gregoil/rotest/docs/intro/more_on_testing.rst

   The requests are instances of ``rotest.core.request``, as in the previous method.

 .. warning::
-   The method for declaring test resource and sub-resources changed since version 6.0.0.
+   The method for declaring test resource and sub-resources has changed since version 6.0.0.

    The previous method didn't use the `request` classmethod, and instead